energinet-open-incubator/innersource-collaboration/guides/issue_trackers.md

 <img src="issue-example.png" width="90%"/>

 ### Mentioning, notifying people and tasks and cross-referencing
-Each issue, pull request (request for changes to the file share) has a number visible above.
 You can cross-reference all content everywhere by just putting # and the issue number in your text.
 If you do, the referenced element will get a link to the referencing element.
 As example: #90 references the pull request that initially created this document.